Skip Nav

 Director

-The Director of the Department of Human Services is appointed by the Governor to lead a staff of more than 6,900 and manage a biennial budget of more than $16 billion in state and federal funds.
+The Director of the Department of Human Services is appointed by the Governor to lead a staff of more than 6,900 employees statewide and manage a biennial budget of more than $16 billion in state and federal funds.
 In addition, the DHS Director serves in an advisory capacity as a member of the Governor's Cabinet.

 Deputy Directors